JeremiasMeister/enigma-3d/README.md

 - up to 4 point lights per object
 - one ambient light
 - a `Camera`
-- a simple Event system to inject functions and Keyboard presses into the `EventLoop`.
+- a simple Event system to inject functions and Keyboard presses and KeyCode modifiers into the `EventLoop`.
 Atm events get processed one by one in sequence
 - a simple Update system to inject functions into the update loop.
 Atm, the functions get processes one by one in sequence
 - Screen to World positions, including a selection system
 - Postprocessing